 What should I order?
 The lemon tart is the sort of simple classic that is impossible to reproduce at home.

 Where can I find her?
-Thames Wharf, Rainville Road, W6 9HA
+The River Café, Thames Wharf, Rainville Road, Hammersmith

 Who is she?
-The only British woman to win three Michelin stars during her 11 years as head chef and then chef-patron of Restaurant Gordon Ramsay, Smyth opened her first solo restaurant, Core, in summer 2017 – since when she's been awarded two Michelin stars and won every award under the sun, including SquareMeal's Restaurant fo the Year title for 2018.
+The only British woman to win three Michelin stars during her 11 years as head chef and then chef-patron of Restaurant Gordon Ramsay, Smyth opened her first solo restaurant, Core, in summer 2017.
+Since then, she's been awarded three Michelin stars and won every award under the sun, including SquareMeal's Restaurant of the Year title for 2018.
 Tasting menus of British ingredients are the focus, with an emphasis on making vegetables as important as meat and fish.

 What should I order?
 Carrot braised in lamb stock confounds expectations of just how good our homegrown veg can taste.

 Where can I find her?
-92 Kensington Park Road, W11 2PN
+Core by Clare Smyth, 92 Kensington Park Road, Notting Hill

-SquareMeal has partnered with Champagne Ayala for the Best Female Chefs Series, where editor Ben McCormack interviewed four of the UK's best female chefs.
-Below you can click to read interviews with Angela Hartnett, Hélène Darroze, Monica Galetti and Marianne Lumb.
+SquareMeal has partnered with Champagne Ayala for the Best Female Chefs Series, interviewing some of the UK's best female chefs.

 Can’t get enough of famous chefs?
 Check out our list of the best chef’s tables in London where you can get up close and personal with the kitchen talent cooking your dinner.